aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 ```
 Same as creating a sink, we must provide a type parameter for the input element of the flow.
 These flows are pretty simple and self-explanatory.
 The first flow removes the hash from the input element, the second transforms string to lowercase and the third filter strings based on their length.

 So you must be asking now, how to connect all these separate components to create stream processing topology.
 Pipelining all components we defined earlier, we will create a graph, or how Akka it calls **RunnableGraph**.
 We know that source is a starting point, the sink is the last, and flows are somewhere in the middle.
-Our graph represents just a description of a topology, it's completely lazy.
+Our graph represents just a description of topology, it's completely lazy.

 ```scala
 val graph = source.via(removeHash).via(toLowerCase).via(filter).to(sink)